 - Refusing to Offer Alternatives.
 A reputable insurance broker should offer his or her client several alternatives.
-Insisting on only on one insurance product suggests there may be a behind-the-scenes relationship between the broker and the insurance carrier.
+Insisting on only on one insurance product suggests there may be a behind-the-scenes relationship between the insurance broker and the insurance carrier in Singapore.

 - A Poor Communicator.
-Brokers need to communicate to employees about the company’s benefits program.
+Insurance brokers need to communicate to employees about the company’s benefits program.
 These experts should be able to explain various insurance products and answer any questions.
-Not being able to do this strongly hints that the broker is inexperienced or doesn’t take the time to learn about the product.
+Not being able to do this strongly hints that the insurance broker is inexperienced or doesn’t take the time to learn about the product.

 - Lack of Transparency.
-Your broker should expect to answer all questions completely.
+Your insurance broker in Singapore should expect to answer all questions completely.
 If the information not readily available, this person ought to be getting back to you as soon as possible.